Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Constraining evolved stellar populations in the most extreme [O III ] emitters

 Finally, we examine whether the extremely large dynamical-to-stellar mass ratios found in Section~\ref{sec:dyn_mass} could be explained by introducing evolved stellar populations inferred from nonparametric SFH fitting.
 Compared to the young stellar masses formed in the first $10$~Myr, the stellar masses formed at $>100$~Myr are $7-100\times$ (with a median of $39\times$) larger (Table~\ref{tab:npsfh_irac}), amounting to $87-99$~per~cent (with a median of $97$~per~cent) of the total stellar mass.
+This is consistent with studies of local extreme [O~{ III}] line emitting ``Green Pea'' galaxies \citep{Cardamone2009} where only $\sim4-20$~per~cent of their stellar masses are produced in the most recent burst \citep{Amorin2012}.
 If the most intense line emitters in Sample II follow the $M_{\rm{dyn}}/M_{\star,\rm{CSFH}}$ - EW relation derived from our Sample I, the result could explain the large dynamical-to-stellar mass (derived from CSFH models) ratios ($M_{\rm{dyn}}/M_{\star,\rm{CSFH}}\simeq10-100$) found for galaxies with [O~{ III}]~$\lambda5007$ EW $>800$~\AA.
-Such a conclusion is consistent with studies of local extreme [O~{ III}] line emitting ``Green Pea'' galaxies \citep{Cardamone2009} where only $\sim4-20$~per~cent of their stellar masses are produced in the most recent burst \citep{Amorin2012}.
-Given the fact that the rest-frame UV-to-optical luminosities of the most intense optical line emitting galaxies are dominated by very young stellar populations, the SED fitting results demonstrate that the rest-frame NIR luminosity provides a valuable probe of the evolved stellar populations in these systems.
+The dynamical mass reflects not only the total stellar mass, but also the gas mass within the effective radius.
+Assuming the median old-to-young stellar mass ratio $\simeq39$ derived from our Sample II, and the dynamical-to-stellar mass ratio $M_{\rm{dyn}}/M_{\star,\rm{CSFH}}\simeq10-100$ found for the most extreme line emitters in Sample I, the gas fraction ($f_{\rm{gas}}=M_{\rm{gas}}/M_{\rm{dyn}}$) of the most extreme line emitters would be $60$~per~cent or less\footnote{Here we neglect the mass of dark matter within the effective radius since it only contributes a small fraction ($<10$~per~cent) to the dynamical mass \citep[e.g.][]{Wuyts2016,Price2020}}.
+This is somewhat lower than the gas fraction derived for EELGs at $z\sim1-2$ ($f_{\rm{gas}}\simeq2/3$) in \citet{Maseda2014}.
+On the other hand, if we assume the $f_{\rm{gas}}\simeq2/3$ in \citet{Maseda2014}, the evolved stellar mass needs to be $\simeq3-33\times$ the young stellar mass in order to explain the dynamical-to-stellar mass ratio at EW$_{\rm{[OIII]}}>800$~\AA\ in Sample I, which is lower than the values derived in our Sample II.
+However, we consider this may be due to the following reasons.
+First, the current size of Sample II is small, and we focus on the subset with robust rest-frame NIR photometry detections which might bias the sample towards systems with larger evolved stellar mass (and hence brighter rest-frame NIR luminosity).
+Second, the gas fraction or the old-to-young stellar mass ratio may vary with [O~{ III}] EW, and the objects in our Sample II have larger [O~{ III}] EWs comparing to the average EW of the sample in \citet{Maseda2014}.
+To test this scenario we need to compare with the gas fraction of the EW$_{\rm{[OIII]}}>800$~\AA\ galaxies in \citet{Maseda2014}.
+However, there are only a handful (three) of such objects so currently the statistics are not good enough to make such comparison.
+Given the fact that the rest-frame UV-to-optical luminosities of the most intense optical line emitting galaxies are dominated by very young stellar populations, the SED fitting results demonstrate that the rest-frame NIR luminosity provides a valuable probe of the evolved stellar populations in these systems as reflected by their dynamical masses.
 In Section~\ref{sec:discussion}, we discuss the implications for the similar sources in the reionisation era.